 The Tan-Hsin Archive is a collection of administrative and judicial documents from Hsin-chu Hsien, Tamsui Ting, and Taipei Fu dating from 1776 to 1895.
 The research related to these documents is rarely noted due to difficulties in interpreting the original historiography.
 This project provides an interface for online learning through comprehensive introduction to the documents and research materials and flexible interaction.
 The project includes two units: "Lessons" and "Knowledge Base."
 The “Lessons” unit introduces 1) types of documents, 2) the format of a file, and 3) administrative procedures in specific cases.
 The “Knowledge Base” unit relates the Tan-Hsin Archive to its bibliography, related essays, reviews, dissertations, and advanced readings.

 Digital Library & Museum of Buddhist Studies (DLMBS) is the premier index to journal articles, book reviews, and collections of essays in the field of Buddhism.
-DLMBS, the most comprehensive database of its kind, gives researchers instant access to over 2.3 million records and 27000 full-texts, with publications in 45 languages and 15 types of data.
+DLMBS, the most comprehensive database of its kind, gives researchers instant access to over 370,000 records and 28,000 full-texts, with publications in 45 languages and 15 types of data.
 Our new “Buddhist Author Authority Database”, which provide users to search for the work lists of Buddhist researchers in the world.
 In addition, we also provide digital Buddhist scriptures for users to download, and online teaching tools of Sanskrit, Tibetan, Pali and other languages.